madsys-dev/DSA-2LM/README.md

 CONFIG_INTEL_IDXD_PERFMON=y
 ```

-⚠️ Based on our experience, Intel DSA may not work properly under the default 4-level page table.
+⚠️ Based on our practical experience, Intel DSA may not work properly under the default 4-level page table.
 We recommend enabling 5-level page table support via: `Processor type and features -> Enable 5-level page tables support`。

 💡 We have provided kernel config files for both MEMTIS and TPP kernels.
 You can use them as a starting point for building your own kernel.